TomasHubelbauer/github-api/README.md

 ### `get(url, { token, ...rest }): AsyncIterableIterator`

-Returns an async iterator.
-If the API URL returns a collection, the iterator yields the collections items one by one across all the pages until all the pages have been drained.
+Returns an async iterator which yields the API response array items one by one across all the pages until all the pages have been drained.

-If the API URL returns an object, the iterator yields once, only the returned object.
+Throws if the API response is not an array.

 See [`...rest` Arguments Of `get`-based Methods](#rest-arguments-of-get-based-methods)
 for information on the rest arguments of this method.